aim-rsf/browseMetadata/README.md

 ⚠️ More discussion is needed with researchers to work out how to make this package useful.
 It is currently just a demo.

-⚠️ Due to some of the latest updates, the code may only work with the demo files provided.
-New updates to come to make sure a user can run it with their own input files.

 ## Install

 Download/clone this repository to your computer.